 Chlorophyll, abundant in spirulina, is a known cleansing phytonutrient.
 It helps clear the blood from toxins and supports the function of all tissues and organs, most especially the kidneys and liver, our natural detoxification channels.
-Phycocyanin, on the other hand, scavenges free radicals, and decreases or inhibits mechanisms that contribute to toxicity and premature aging.
+On the other hand, phycocyanin scavenges free radicals and decreases or inhibits mechanisms that contribute to toxicity and premature aging.
 The enzyme superoxide dismutase (SOD) present in spirulina also has the same detoxifying effect.

 Spirulina supplementation also serves as a protection for the activities of our built-in antioxidant enzymes which include glutathione peroxidase (GPX), selenium‐dependent glutathione peroxidase (GPX‐Se), and oxidized glutathione reductase (GR).
 In cases of iron-induced oxidative stress, spirulina increased glutathione levels.

 Heavy metal poisoning and contamination can be addressed by spirulina.
-Numerous experiments have tried to find out the specific extent to which spirulina can protect us from radiation.
+Numerous experiments have tried to determine the specific extent to which spirulina can protect us from radiation.

 2. Spirulina supports immunity.

-Spirulina has a positive effect on both innate and adaptive immune response.
-This is mainly due to the phycocyanin and polysaccharide content of the alga.
+Spirulina has a positive effect on both innate and adaptive immune responses mainly due to its phycocyanin and polysaccharide content.
 Various animal and human experiments have proven that spirulina improves disease resistance.

 In cases where subjects are infected, spirulina has also caused macrophage immune cells to act and increase in number, thus enabling them to kill pathogens effectively.
-Other components of the immune system such as bone marrow stem cells, T-cells, and natural killer cells, also showed enhanced activity after spirulina supplementation.
+Other immune system components such as bone marrow stem cells, T-cells, and natural killer cells also showed enhanced activity after spirulina supplementation.

-In some countries, spirulina is being considered by pharmaceutical companies as a potent wound-healing accelerator.
-Ointments, creams, and solutions are being infused by spirulina because of its perceived ability to expedite our body’s ability to heal itself.
+In some countries, spirulina is used by pharmaceutical companies as a potent wound-healing accelerator.
+Ointments, creams, and solutions are infused with spirulina because of its perceived ability to expedite our body’s ability to heal itself.

-We have mentioned above that spirulina supports the different components of the human immune system including the stem cells.
+We have mentioned above that spirulina supports the different components of the human immune system, including stem cells.
 But what is it, really?
-Just a quick overview of what stem cells are what it does to our body:
+Here is just a quick overview of what stem cells are and what it does to our body:

-- There are numerous studies claiming that stem cells can help experts understand and treat a wide range of diseases and injuries.
-Although there is still much to know about stem cell therapy, it is gaining popularity as treatment for leukemia, tissue grafts, and many more.
+- Numerous studies claim that stem cells can help experts understand and treat a wide range of diseases and injuries.
+Although there is still much to know about stem cell therapy, it is gaining popularity as a treatment for leukemia, tissue grafts, and many more.

 4. Spirulina supports gut health.

-Spirulina affects gastrointestinal health in a number of ways.
+Spirulina affects gastrointestinal health in many ways.
 First, it helps address common digestive symptoms like:

 Second, it helps improve gut health by increasing beneficial intestinal flora.
 Studies have shown that animal subjects fed with spirulina have higher levels of Lactobacillus and Bifidus, two types of gut-protecting bacteria.
 These probiotics can help support gut motility and improve the composition of stool and gas.
 The abundance of good bacteria also helps inhibit the growth of candida and other harmful bacteria.

 Third, it improves the gut’s ability to absorb nutrients.
-Since spirulina helps increase the population of good bacteria in the GI tract, it indirectly helps in addressing leaky gut may cause malabsorption of vitamins and minerals.
-Spirulina is easily digested so it doesn’t subject the digestive system to fi=urther stress.
+Since spirulina helps increase the population of good bacteria in the GI tract, it indirectly helps address leaky gut, which may cause malabsorption of vitamins and minerals.
+Spirulina is easily digested, so it doesn’t subject the digestive system to further stress.

 5. Spirulina may improve metabolism.

 Aside from supporting digestion and overall gastrointestinal health, spirulina also aids in metabolism.
-Some researchers even call it a metabolic activator since it increases the activity at the cellular level to burn up muco-forming substances.
-Excessive mucous in the body may affect the body’s regular function especially that of the digestive, respiratory, and lymphatic system.
+Some researchers even call it a metabolic activator since it increases the activity at the cellular level to burn up mucous-forming substances.
+Excessive mucous in the body may affect the body’s regular function, especially that of the digestive, respiratory, and lymphatic systems.
 Spirulina and yeast are the only two protein supplements that are not mucoid-forming in the intestine.

 Spirulina is also a proven regulator of fats and carbohydrates.
 Various experiments have shown its ability to lower serum cholesterol, triglyceride, and LDL cholesterol.
 One of the possible mechanisms behind this is spirulina’s effect on lipoprotein metabolism.
-According to animal studies, spirulina supplements are able to suppress cholesterol levels in blood and liver of rats.
+According to animal studies, spirulina supplements can suppress cholesterol levels in the blood and liver of rats.
 This makes spirulina a crucial part of the diet of those with high cholesterol, mild hypertension, and hyperlipidemia.